Under Armour raises annual forecasts as reopening markets lift demand

+Retail & ConsumerUnder Armour raises annual forecasts as reopening markets lift demand

-(Reuters) -Under Armour Inc raised its annual profit and sales forecasts after reporting a 35% jump in quarterly revenue on Tuesday, as reopening markets in the United States and Asia fuel demand for the company’s sports shoes and apparel.
+Under Armour Inc (UAA.N) raised its annual profit and sales forecasts after reporting a 35% jump in quarterly revenue on Tuesday, as reopening markets in the United States and Asia fuel demand for the company's sports shoes and apparel.

 Shares of the Baltimore-based company rose 3% in premarket trading.